publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1826g.md

     The Pacific Salmon Treaty Act of 1985, referred to in subsec. (b)(1), is [Pub.
 L. 99–5][/us/pl/99/5], Mar.
 15, 1985, [99 Stat.
 7][/us/stat/99/7], which is classified generally to chapter 56A (§ 3631 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3631 of this title][/us/usc/t16/s3631] and Tables.

     The Dolphin Protection Consumer Information Act, referred to in subsec. (b)(2), is [Pub.
-L. 101–627, title IX, § 901][/us/pl/101/627/s901], Nov.
+L. 101–627, title IX][/us/pl/101/627/tIX], § 901, Nov.
 28, 1990, [104 Stat.
 4465][/us/stat/104/4465], which is classified to [section 1385 of this title][/us/usc/t16/s1385].
 For complete classification of this Act to the Code, see Tables.

     The Tuna Conventions Act of 1950, referred to in subsec. (b)(3), is [act Sept.
 7, 1950, ch.
 907][/us/act/1950-09-07/ch907], [64 Stat.
 777][/us/stat/64/777] , which is classified generally to chapter 16 (§951 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 951 of this title][/us/usc/t16/s951] and Tables.

     The North Pacific Anadromous Stocks Act of 1992, referred to in subsec. (b)(4), is [Pub.
-L. 102–567, title VIII][/us/pl/102/567], Oct.
+L. 102–567, title VIII][/us/pl/102/567/tVIII], Oct.
 29, 1992, [106 Stat.
 4309][/us/stat/106/4309], which is classified generally to chapter 70 (§ 5001 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5001 of this title][/us/usc/t16/s5001] and Tables.

     The Atlantic Tunas Convention Act of 1975, referred to in subsecs. (b)(5) and (d)(2)(A), is [Pub.
 L. 94–70][/us/pl/94/70], Aug.
 5, 1975, [89 Stat.
 385][/us/stat/89/385], which is classified generally to chapter 16A (§ 971 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 971 of this title][/us/usc/t16/s971] and Tables.

     The Northwest Atlantic Fisheries Convention Act of 1995, referred to in subsec. (b)(6), is [Pub.
-L. 104–43, title II][/us/pl/104/43], Nov.
+L. 104–43, title II][/us/pl/104/43/tII], Nov.
 3, 1995, [109 Stat.
 377][/us/stat/109/377], which is classified generally to chapter 76 (§ 5601 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5601 of this title][/us/usc/t16/s5601] and Tables.

     The Western and Central Pacific Fisheries Convention Implementation Act, referred to in subsecs. (b)(7) and (d)(2)(A), is [Pub.
-L. 109–479, title V][/us/pl/109/479], Jan.
+L. 109–479, title V][/us/pl/109/479/tV], Jan.
 12, 2007, [120 Stat.
 3635][/us/stat/120/3635], which is classified generally to chapter 88 (§ 6901 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6901 of this title][/us/usc/t16/s6901] and Tables.

     The Antigua Convention Implementing Act of 2015, referred to in subsec. (b)(8), is [Pub.
-L. 114–81, title II][/us/pl/114/81], Nov.
+L. 114–81, title II][/us/pl/114/81/tII], Nov.
 5, 2015, [129 Stat.
 660][/us/stat/129/660].
 For complete classification of this Act to the Code, see Short Title of 2015 Amendment note set out under [section 951 of this title][/us/usc/t16/s951] and Tables.

     The Magnuson-Stevens Fishery Conservation and Management Act, referred to in subsec. (d)(2)(A), is [Pub.
 L. 94–265][/us/pl/94/265], Apr.
 13, 1976, [90 Stat.
 331][/us/stat/90/331], which is classified principally to chapter 38 (§ 1801 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title][/us/usc/t16/s1801] and Tables.